Five Steps to a Major Decision

 Step 5: Go For It!
 Apply For Your Major!

-- Once you are admitted to the major, remember to meet with your departmental Advisor for advisement at least once a term until you graduate.
+- Once you are admitted to the major, remember to meet with your departmental Advisor at least once a semester until you graduate.

 Adapted from Mary Lou Taylor, Choosing Your Major.